Introduction

 - Personalized consultations or shade-matching services.

-Multi-Faceted Earning Actions
+Multi-Faceted Earning Actions and Referral Automation

-Seamless Omnichannel Integration
+Seamless Omnichannel and POS Integration

 Samples and Experimental Rewards